El-Mariachi760/game-quest/README.md

 ## Description

 An application designed to help connect users and local businesses.
 Users can host or participate in events located in local businesses by RVSP'ing.
-A list of RSVP'd events will display on your profile as a reminder to the user.
+A list of RSVP'd events will display on your profile as well as your friends list of users you chose to follow.
+User must create an account to be able to access the complete application.

 ## Preview